Bounds on expected propagation time of probabilistic zero forcing: Size bounds for general graphs

-Now, assume the expected number of new blue vertices is less than $2$.
+Assume the expected number of new blue vertices is less than 2.
 Then, either $\deg_w (v_1) \le 2$ or $\deg_w (v_2) = 1.$ In the latter case, we have that $\deg_w (v_i) = 1$ for all $i \ge 2.$ If any $v_i, v_{i'}$ for $i, i' \ge 2$ are connected to different white vertices, then both white vertices will be forced blue, contradicting our assumption.
-Thus, we can fix some $j$ and say $v_i$ is connected to $w_j$ for all $i \ge 2.$ If $v_1$ is not connected to $w_j,$ then $v_1$ will in expectation convert at least one white vertex to blue, and $w_j$ will be converted to blue with probability $1$.
+Thus, we can fix some $j$ and say $v_i$ is connected to $w_j$ for all $i \ge 2.$ If $v_1$ is not connected to $w_j,$ then $v_1$ will in expectation convert at least 1 white vertex to blue, and $w_j$ will be converted to blue with probability $1$.
 This contradicts our assumption, so $w_j$ must be connected to all $v_i$'s, even for $i = 1.$

 The final case is that $\deg_w (v_1) \le 2$, so $\deg_w (v_i) \le 2$ for all $i$.
-In this case, each $w_j$ will become blue with probability at least $1/2,$ so we must have $\ell \le 3,$ and therefore $\ell = 3.$ Moreover, if some $v_i$ had $\deg_w (v_i) = 1,$ then some $w_j$ will become blue with probability $1$, which will make the expected number of new blue vertices at least $2$.
-Therefore, $\deg_w (v_i) = 2$ for all $i$, so Since $\ell = 3,$ and $\deg_v (w_j) \le k$ for all $k$, there must be at least two indices $j$ such that $\deg_v (w_j) \ge 2,$ or else since $\ell = 3$ and $k \ge 3.$ However, for each index $j$ such that $\deg_v (w_j) \ge 2,$ we have the probability of $w_j$ becoming blue is at least $3/4,$ and since $\ell = 3,$ we thus have the expected number of vertices that become blue is at least $2$.
+In this case, each $w_j$ will become blue with probability at least $\frac{1}{2},$ so we must have $\ell \le 3,$ and therefore $\ell = 3.$ Moreover, if some $v_i$ had $\deg_w (v_i) = 1,$ then some $w_j$ will become blue with probability $1$, which will make the expected number of new blue vertices at least 2.
+Therefore, $\deg_w (v_i) = 2$ for all $i$, so $\displaystyle \sum_{i = 1}^{k} \deg_w (v_i) = 2k.$ Since $\ell = 3,$ and $\deg_v (w_j) \le k$ for all $k$, there must be at least two indices $j$ such that $\deg_v (w_j) \ge 2,$ or else $\displaystyle \sum_{j = 1}^{\ell} \deg_v (w_j) \le k + 2 < 2k$ since $\ell = 3$ and $k \ge 3.$ However, for each index $j$ such that $\deg_v (w_j) \ge 2,$ we have the probability of $w_j$ becoming blue is at least $\frac{3}{4},$ and since $\ell = 3,$ we thus have the expected number of vertices that become blue is at least 2.
 This completes the proof. \end{proof}

-\begin{defn} Define a vertex $v \in G$ to be a \emph{1-cornerstone} if removing $v$ and all edges with one endpoint at $v$ from $G$ causes $G$ to become disconnected. \end{defn}
+\begin{definition} Define a vertex $v$ of $G$ to be a \emph{cut-vertex} if removing $v$ and all edges with an endpoint at $v$ from $G$ causes $G$ to become disconnected. \end{definition}

-\begin{defn} Define a pair $(v, w)$ of vertices in $G$ to be a \emph{2-cornerstone} if the following two conditions hold: \begin{enumerate} \item removing $v, w$ and all edges with at least one endpoint at $v$ or $w$ from $G$ causes $G$ to become disconnected, and \item $v$ and $w$ are either connected by an edge or share a common neighbor in $G$. \end{enumerate} \end{defn}
+\begin{definition} Define a pair $(v, w)$ of vertices in $G$ to be a \emph{cornerstone} if the following two conditions hold: \begin{enumerate} \item Removing $v, w$ and all edges with an endpoint at $v$ or $w$ from $G$ causes $G$ to become disconnected \item Either $v$ and $w$ are either connected by an edge or share a common neighbor in $G$. \end{enumerate} \end{definition}